West Virginia leaders react to Supreme Court EPA ruling - NewsBreak

 West Virginia leaders react to Supreme Court EPA ruling

-CHARLESTON, W.Va.
-(WOWK) — The United State Supreme Court ruled to limit the powers of the Environmental Protection Agency (EPA) on Thursday.
+CHARLESTON, WV (WOWK)—On Thursday, the United State Supreme Court ruled to limit the powers of the Environmental Protection Agency (EPA).
 In a 6-3 decision, the Court ruled that Congress did not authorize the EPA to create regulations geared toward regulating climate change.

 The majority opinion in West Virginia v.
-U.S. Environmental Protection Agency said in part that “Congress did not grant EPA…the authority to devise emissions caps based on the generation shifting approach the Agency took in the Clean Power Plan.”2022 West Virginia primary elections
+U.S. Environmental Protection Agency said in part that “Congress did not grant EPA…the authority to devise emissions caps based on the generation shifting approach the Agency took in the Clean Power Plan.”

 Leaders around West Virginia have already released statements about the ruling, and they can be read below: